At the Hôtel du Palais in Biarritz, France

 The Atlantic revealed itself in all its splendour as the sun dissolved into the sea, giving way to a night illuminated by the steady beam of the Biarritz lighthouse and a full moon hanging low over the water.
 It was mesmerising.
 After some time, lulled by the rhythm of the waves, I decided to order a crème caramel from room service.

 The waiter arrived shortly afterwards.
 Finding the door ajar, he knocked, received no answer, and stepped inside—straight into my carefully engineered defence system.
 The pyramid collapsed with spectacular noise.
 Startled, the waiter fled, while I ran after him, mortified, to apologise.
+Ashamed, I telephoned the manager to explain.
+He listened patiently and asked a simple question: why had I not informed him about the faulty door?
+My answer was equally simple:

 The lounge of the Hôtel du Palais in Biarritz, as the author remembers it.

-Travel with my Books in English
+Join me on a journey through my Books in English

 Barbara Athanassiadis